-If you’re writing a grant, review this post, 10 Common & Avoidable Grant Budget Errors.
+➡ If you’re writing a grant, check out 10 Common & Avoidable Grant Budget Errors.

 This budget comprises pensions, health care, social security, and payroll taxes.
 In grants, this typically includes a percentage of salaries.
 You estimate these based on yearly costs.